-The Mobile Vending Program will provide access to approximately 51 vending spaces along the Waterfront.
+The Mobile Vending Program provides access to approximately 51 vending spaces along the waterfront.
 Permits will be issued to vendors and spaces will be available on a first come first serve basis.
 The cost of the permit will be $100, and the term of the permit will be for one year from permit issuance.

 The Port is partnering with Mission Economic Development Association to provide technical assistance to those interested in applying for the Permit.
-Applicants should contact email@example.com for assistance.
+Applicants may contact email@example.com for assistance.

 On August 10, 2021, the Port Commission approved the Port's Pilot Mobile Vending Program contributes to meeting the Equity Objective of the Port’s Strategic Plan by offering new economic opportunities to historically disadvantaged communities while establishing rules that will allow for all visitors to safely enjoy the natural and recreational benefits of an inclusive waterfront.
 The Mobile Vending Program is governed by several City Codes that were amended through Ordinance 118-21.